inastefansdottir/JavaScript-1-CA/README.md

 - **Checkout:** Allows users to checkout items and "complete a purchase".
 - **Filter Functionality:** Users can filter products based on categories and price, making navigation easier.
 - **Loading Animation:** A dotted loading indicator, sourced from cssloaders.github.io, enhances the UI during page or content loads.
-- **Responsive Design:** The website is optimized for both desktop and mobile viewing, ensuring accessibility on various devices.
+- **Responsive Design:** The website is optimized for desktop and mobile viewing, ensuring accessibility on various devices.

 ## Getting Started

 ### Installing

-Since this is a static frontend project, there are no dependencies or installations needed.
+Since this is a static frontend project, no dependencies or installations are needed.

 1. Clone the repo: